ramin-mohammadi/Robot_ReinforcementLearning/README.md

 - location where you specify the max number of steps that can be taken in an episode

 ## Object Detection
+- object_detection_calibration.py contains the openCV color recognition code, uses a resolution of 1920x1080 60fps, and uses the .npz from the camera calibration to remove the distortion.

 ## Camera Calibration
 - Run camera_calibrations.py with the path to the set of images of whatever pattern you're using (checkerboard, circles, etc) and its size (ex: 9x6).
 Output will write the camera matrix, distortion coefficients, rotational vectors and translational vectors to a .npz file to be read whenever the information is needed.